Shimmur/swift-composable-loadable-state/README.md

 > [!IMPORTANT]
 > If you're using Swift Observation tools and the `@ObservableState` macro, you will
-> need to use the observable equivalent of `@ObservedLoadable`.
+> need to use the observable equivalent - `@ObservedLoadable`.
 This needs to be marked
 > with `@ObservationStateIgnored` in order to work correctly - it will maintain its own
 > internal observation registrar to track changes:
 >